Birds-eye render of Newton Harcourt Habitat Bank with habitats restored, including new meadows, ponds, scrub, and grassland

 Our vision

-Across the Newton Harcourt Habitat Bank’s sloping fields runs the River Sence and, within the fields, you can observe archeologically significant ridge and furrow.
+Across Newton Harcourt Habitat Bank’s sloping fields runs the River Sence and, within the fields, you can observe archeologically significant ridge and furrow.
 We’re working to enhance these landscapes and build vital connections between local habitats and the adjacent SSSI.

 We’re excited to be developing a beautiful grassland rich in a diverse array of species, aiming to support a variety of nesting birds.
 We’re equally keen to continue developing ponds that we’ve been creating towards the south of the Habitat Bank, and we’re delighted to watch the broadleaved trees we’ve been planting continue to grow over the coming decades.